steveinit/TRACER-framework/ROADMAP.md

 ## Contributing

-This roadmap represents the evolution plan for TRACER.
+This roadmap represents the evolution plan for TRACER PAL.
 We welcome:
 - **Testing feedback**: Real-world usage scenarios and edge cases
 - **Architecture input**: High-level design suggestions
 - **Use case validation**: Does this meet your network forensics needs?